tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/08/lesson.md

 ========

 **Learning Objectives**
+  - Describe purpose, domain, community, and function of metadata and identify categories in each
+  - Identify and list the types of information typically included in metadata records
-  - Document Data throughout the research endeavor
+  - Design or identify a standardized process to document data throughout the research endeavor
-  - Produce metadata that facilitates discovery and re-use
+  - Produce metadata that serves for discovery, re-use, publication, and archival needs

 ---